roll-w/lamp-blog/README.md

 > Current support command line arguments:
 > - `--config`, `-c`: Specify the configuration file to use.
-> Default will try find `lamp.conf` in the current directory.
+> Default will try find `lamp.conf` in the current directory and the
+> `conf` directory under the working directory.

 By default, the application will start on port `5100`.
 And database related configurations must be provided in the configuration file,